On The Scalability of P2P Swarming Systems: Introduction

 Despite numerous papers in the area, scalability issues have only recently been addressed.
-A system is said to be scalable if the system's throughput, \textit{i.e.}, the rate at which users complete their downloads, increases linearly with increasing user population.
+A system scales if its throughput, \textit{i.e.}, the rate at which users complete their downloads, increases linearly with increasing user population.
 P2P systems have been thought to be scalable since each new user joining the system brings additional resources to it.
-Consequently, the total capacity available is expected to increase in proportion to the newly incorporated resources and, accordingly, the system's throughput should increase linearly and unboundedly with population size.
+Consequently, the total capacity available is expected to increase in proportion to the newly incorporated resources and, accordingly, system throughput should increase linearly and unboundedly with population size.
 However, intrinsic limitations of the P2P architecture to scale in this manner have been observed.
-Recently, Hajek and Zhou \cite{hajek} showed that, when peers in a swarm and publisher adopt the random peer/random useful block policy, the system becomes unstable, that is, swarm population grows without bound if the peer arrival rate $\lambda$ exceeds the server capacity ($U$) dedicated to that swarm.
-Briefly, this instability problem occurs because, when two peers meet, they may not have useful data to share. \daniel{Understanding} the stability region of peer-to-peer swarming systems has recently gained attention \cite{mathieu, zhu2012stability, hajek, menasche2011implications}, and \eat{ the instability problem has } \daniel{unstable scenarios have} been observed in \daniel{practice}~\cite{murai2012heterogeneous}.
+Hajek and Zhou \cite{hajek} showed that, when peers in a swarm and publisher adopt a random peer/random useful block policy, the system is unstable, that is, swarm population grows without bound if peer arrival rate $\lambda$ exceeds the server capacity ($U$) dedicated to that swarm.
+Briefly, this instability occurs because, when two peers meet, they may not have useful data to share. \daniel{Understanding} the stability region of peer-to-peer swarming systems has recently gained attention \cite{mathieu, zhu2012stability, hajek, menasche2011implications}, and unstable scenarios have been observed in practice~\cite{murai2012heterogeneous,diego}.

-In a peer-to-peer swarming system, each peer makes two decisions before transmitting a block: $(a)$ which block to transmit and $(b)$ to whom to transmit it.
-Although the former decision has received some attention in previous works (for instance, it has been shown that rarest-first block selection and random useful block selection yield the same stability region~\cite{hajek}), the implications of the peer selection strategy \daniel{on throughput} have not been thoroughly studied (notable exceptions being~\cite{mathieu, menasche2011implications}).
+In a peer-to-peer swarming system, each peer makes two decisions before transmitting a block: $(a)$ what block to transmit and $(b)$ to whom to transmit it.
+Although the former decision has received some attention in previous works (for instance, it has been shown that rarest-first block selection and random useful block selection yield the same stability region~\cite{hajek}), the implication of the peer selection strategy \daniel{on throughput} has not been thoroughly studied (notable exceptions being~\cite{mathieu, menasche2011implications}).
 Previous works have assumed peers choose their neighbors using random peer selection~\cite{nunez2008scaling, zhu2012stability, hajek}.

+In this work we evaluate the impact of different system parameters and system strategies on attainable throughput.
+Our key contributions are: